sireton/sireton.github.io/_posts/2026-03-23-Exchange-Direct-Send-Abuse.md

 > **Authorization Notice:** The following testing was conducted with explicit written authorization against the client's own tenant.
 Run this only against systems you own or have explicit written permission to test.

-The home network I was testing from had port 25 blocked at the ISP level, which is standard.
-Azure Cloud Shell does not have that restriction, and from Microsoft's perspective, an Azure egress IP is as external and unauthenticated as any other.
+If available to you, Azure Cloud Shell wil have no restrictions on port 25 and from Microsoft's perspective, an Azure egress IP is as external and unauthenticated as any other.
 That makes it a realistic simulation of what the attacker did from their VPS.

 ### Step 1: Confirm Port 25 is Reachable

-`netcat` was not available in Cloud Shell, so Python:

 ```python
 python3 -c "